khagapati-bagh/Rails-Project/README.md

 # Rails-Project
-This is first rails project i learn and implement
+This is first rails project i learned and implemented